 Weekend pricing: pricing strategy where you add different rates per night for Thursdays, Fridays and Saturdays.

 Welcome book: similar to a welcome app, but a physical book for the guests to hold.
+In a welcome book, hosts can compile all important information into one place, helping to reduce questions from guests while reinforcing their impression of you as an organized owner.

 Wire transfer: see Bank transfer.